HayatiYrtgl/Art_by_DCGAN/README.md

 ### Summary

 This code sets up and trains a GAN for generating artwork images.
 The discriminator and generator networks are defined and compiled into a GAN model, which is then trained using a dataset of artwork images.
 The progress is monitored using a callback that saves generated images at the end of each epoch.

+## If you want to saved generator model please contact me with email...